-Download our comprehensive guide to find out which counties require the emissions inspection and to learn more about the process.
+Download our guide for more information about registration requirements and to learn more about the process.

 Once you pass the vehicle inspection and meet any other requirements for the renewal, you can start the renewal process online, in person or by mail.
 Learn more about each of these application methods in the sections below.

 Note: If your registration has been lost and is not expiring soon, you may be able to order a car registration replacement instead.

 To renew registration online in NC, you must be able to provide your vehicle’s license plate number and the last five digits of its title number.
 To locate this information, refer to your vehicle’s current registration card or your most recent NCDMV renewal notice.

 You may also choose to check vehicle registration status online and obtain a list of the requirements you must meet by downloading the myNCDMV app to your iOS or Android device.

 When renewing online, you must agree to pay a small transaction fee in addition to any standard renewal costs.
 If you cannot pay these registration fees with a credit card or bank account, you can visit any NCDMV office to apply in person, or submit your application materials by mail.

 If you cannot perform your North Carolina car registration check and renewal on the NCDMV’s website or the myNCDMV smartphone app, you must visit NC license plate agency near you to complete the registration renewal process in person.
 When you renew your registration materials in person, you will receive your new credentials before leaving the office.